Authentication flows and SCA

 # Major Banks (ASPSPs)

-The most widely used Danish ASPSPs are:
+The most widely used Danish ASPSPs, in order of significance, are:

 Full list of banks (as per EBA) is available here (opens new window).